googleforgames/open-saves/docs/reference.md

 ### GetBlobResponse
 GetBlobResponse is a server-streaming response to return metadata and content of a blob object.
-The first message contains blob_ref and the subsequent messages contain the rest of the binary blob in the content field.
+The first message contains metadata and the subsequent messages contain the rest of the binary blob in the content field.